KarloKorbar/multimodal_depression_detection/Chapters/4_implementing_individual_modalities.md

 ### Introduction

 The implementation of effective training procedures is crucial for developing robust depression detection models across different modalities.
 This section presents a comprehensive training pipeline that addresses the unique challenges of training deep learning models for mental health applications.
-The pipeline implements sophisticated training strategies that ensure model convergence while maintaining clinical relevance and preventing overfitting, which is particularly important given the sensitive nature of depression detection.
+The pipeline implements training strategies that ensure model convergence while maintaining clinical relevance and preventing overfitting, which is particularly important given the sensitive nature of depression detection.

 The training framework adopts a modular architecture that promotes code reusability while accommodating modality-specific requirements.
 This design enables consistent training procedures across different modalities while allowing for specialized optimizations and data handling routines.
 The implementation incorporates best practices in deep learning, including early stopping mechanisms, learning rate scheduling, and comprehensive performance monitoring.

 ### Architecture Overview

-The training pipeline implements a hierarchical class structure based on the Template Method design pattern, with the BaseTrainer class serving as the foundational abstract base class.
-This architectural decision facilitates the definition of a common interface while implementing shared functionality for model training, validation, and checkpointing procedures.
+The training pipeline implements a hierarchical class structure much like the preprocessing pipeline, with the BaseTrainer class serving as the foundational abstract base class.
+This architectural decision enables the definition of a common interface while implementing shared functionality for model training, validation, and checkpointing procedures.
 The design pattern enables specialized trainers to implement modality-specific procedures while maintaining a consistent training framework across all implementations.

 ```plantuml
 @startuml